Using QML Modules with Plugins

 QML modules may use plugins to expose components defined in C++ to QML applications.
 Qt Design Studio cannot load the plugins to determine the details of the contained components, and therefore, the modules must provide extra type information for code completion and the semantic checks to work correctly.

-To create a QML module and make it appear in the Library view in the Design mode:
+To create a QML module and make it appear in the Library view:

-- Create custom QML controls and place all the
+- Create custom components and place all the

 .qmlfiles in a directory dedicated to your module.
 For example: